-SUB-MODULE 2.1: There Is No Forced, Bonded, or Compulsory Labor.
+SUB-MODULE 2.1: Certificate Holders and Employers Take Action to Prevent and Do Not Engage In Forced, Bonded, or Compulsory Labor.

-No. Compliance Criterion SF MF LF Intent and Clarification Dairy Amendment & Guidance Objective 2.1.1: All workers provide work or services under no threat of penalty and are not hired under bond, debt, or other obligation.
-2.1.1.a There is no kind of forced labor, including bonded labor, human trafficking, contract substitution, indentured labor, slave labor, prison C-Y0 C-Y0 C-Y0 Per ILO Convention 29, forced or compulsory labor means all work or service that is extracted from any person under the menace of any penalty and for which the said person has not offered him or herself voluntarily.
-The intent of this criterion includes, but is not limited to: labor, or any restrictions on freedom of movement.
-There are no restrictions on a worker's freedom of movement from the workplace or employer-provided housing; Workers are not subjected to any form of mental or physical coercion to force them to remain employed; Workers are free to leave the employer; The employer may not retain salary, benefits, property, documents, or control worker bank accounts as a means to force workers to remain; The employer does not make false promises about terms and types of work; The manager and employer do not threaten to denounce workers to the authorities, unless legally justifiable; If workers have taken out loans from the employer, workers must be allowed to pay them back via means other than work, if they so wish; Workers are not required to store identity papers or important travel documents with the employer as a condition of employment; and, The employer may not require workers to pay deposits or bonds in order to force workers to remain.
-If forced labor is found, or signs are found that point to the possible existence of forced labor, the individual's safety must be ensured and they must be connected with social services.
+No. Compliance Criterion SF MF LF Intent and Clarification Objectiv ve 2.1.1: All workers provide work or se rvices u ınder n o threa t of penalty and are not hired under bond, debt, or other obligation.
+2.1.1.a All workers provide work or services voluntarily.
+This includes that there is no forced labor, bonded labor, human trafficking, contract substitution, indentured labor, slave labor, prison labor, deception in recruitment and hiring, fraudulent visa practices, or any restrictions on freedom of movement.
+C-Y0 C-Y0 C-Y0 The intent of this requirement is to ensure that employers are taking necessary steps to control the risk of forced labor, and that no forced labor is happening.
+Per ILO Convention 29, forced or compulsory labor means all work or service that is exacted from any person under the menace of any penalty and for which the said person has not offered him or herself voluntarily.
+The intent of this criterion includes, but is not limited to: • There are no restrictions on a worker's freedom of movement from the workplace or employer-provided housing; • Workers are not forced to remain employed or accept employment through any form of mental or physical coercion; • Workers are free to leave the employer; • The employer may not retain salary, benefits, property, documents, or control worker bank accounts as a means to force workers to remain; • The employer does not make false promises about terms and types of work; • The manager and employer do not threaten to denounce workers to the authorities, unless legally justifiable; • If workers have taken out loans from the employer, workers must be allowed to pay them back via means other than work, if they so wish; • Workers are not required to store identity papers or important travel documents with the employer as a condition of employment; and, • The employer may not require workers to pay deposits or bonds in order to force workers to remain.

+No. Compliance Criterion SF MF LF Intent and Clarification Objective 2.1.1: All workers provide work or services under no threat of penalty and are not hired under bond, debt, or other obligation.
+If forced labor is found, or signs are found that point to the possible existence of forced labor, the individual's safety must be ensured, and they must be connected with social services.
 The Certificate Holder must work with Fair Trade USA on remediation and corrective actions to be taken.
+Please see the document, Remediation of Zero Tolerance Findings Under the APS for further details on procedure and possible remediation activities.